numberscope/frontscope/doc/visualizer-in-depth.md

-Any time a parameter value is assigned into its corresponding property in your Visualizer object, the `parametersChanged()` method of your Visualizer is called with a list of the parameter name(s) that changed.
+Any time a parameter value is assigned into its corresponding property in your Visualizer object, the `parametersChanged()` method of your Visualizer is called with a Set of the parameter name(s) that changed.
 The default implementation of this method in the P5Visualizer base class resets the display of the visualizer so that it re-runs from the beginning.
 So you likely do not need to modify that behavior.
 However, there could be a specialized